 No matter how you groom your body hair, there are negative consequences that come paired with the massive benefits.
 The key to a happy life is to know how to mitigate the bad and keep the good.
 With manscaping, what you do after you groom is so much more important to the process.

-One other tip for cleanliness is to make use of the Magic Mat.
+One other tip for cleanliness is to make use of the Magic Mat™.
 It’s a disposable mat that can collect all of your hair clippings and make clean up a snap.

 If you stop after the shower, you’ll be much better off, but there are steps you can take to improve your skin and hair health beyond a simple shower.
 In fact, there are two easy steps that will get you amazing results with practically no effort.

 You can see why it’s important to manage regrowth after you manscape.
-When you aren’t used to the process, it can feel like a list of chores, but if you invest in the Perfect Package 2.0, it makes everything pretty easy.
-Everything you need is in one convenient bag, and applying your restorative products really takes no effort at all.
-When you’re ready to get smart about male grooming, you can find all of the products mentioned here at Manscaped.com.
+When you aren’t used to the process, it can feel like a list of chores, but if you invest in the proper tools and products, it makes everything pretty easy.
+When you’re ready to get smart about male grooming, you can find all of the products mentioned here at MANSCAPED.COM.